 Review the scan results

-After the scan, you’ll see a list of your devices along with current and recommended driver versions.
-You can see how old they are and whether they’re critical (e.g., network or graphics).
+After the scan, you’ll get a list of all your devices with current and recommended driver versions.
+You can see how old they are and whether any are critical (e.g., network or graphics).

 Update drivers

-Click “Update All” to let the program download and install all new drivers automatically—or click “Update” next to individual drivers if you want to proceed in stages.
-The paid version installs them automatically with no user input, while the free version requires a few clicks per driver.
+Click “Update All” to let the program download and install every new driver automatically — or click “Update” next to individual drivers if you prefer to go step by step.
+The paid version installs them automatically with no user input, while the free version requires a couple of clicks per driver.

 Restart your PC

-When updates finish, you may be prompted to restart.
+When the updates are finished, you may be asked to restart.
 This ensures the new drivers take effect.
-Don’t skip this step—especially after network, graphics, or chipset driver updates.
+Don’t skip this step—especially if you updated network, graphics, or chipset drivers.

 Create a restore point

 Driver Booster recommends creating a system restore point before installation.
-This lets you roll back if something goes wrong.
-You can enable this in the settings; it’s automatic by default in the Pro version.
+This lets you roll back if anything goes wrong.
+You can enable this in the app’s settings, and it’s on by default in the Pro version.

 Is Driver Booster safe?